wjyoumans/multiproc/README.md

 The number of processes to use defaults to the number of (virtual) cores available but can be modified with `-j`.

-It's often useful to use multiproc with `nohup` and `&` to have everything running in the background.
-In this case, it is up to you to clean up.
+It's often useful to use multiproc with `nohup` and `&` to have everything running in the background.To cancel jobs started in the background use the `kill` command: `multiproc.py kill`.
+This kills all jobs started in the working directory.